jakobringler/blog/content/notes/PCA Dejitter.md

 Reconstructing the geometry without those removes the fine grained movements, noise and jitter.
 ## The Result

-As you can see below, we got rid of most of the jitter.
+As we can see below, we got rid of most of the jitter.
 Depending on how aggressive we dial the settings in, we can remove even more movement.

 ![[notes/images/pca_cloth_dejitter_rendered_naive_v01.gif|500]]

 There is one issue though.
-By removing all the small movements and quick direction changes we also de-jitter the animation itself, which you can especially tell when the model claps and the hands seemingly get stuck in the air.
+By removing all the small movements and quick direction changes we also de-jitter the animation itself, which we can especially tell when the model claps and the hands seemingly get stuck in the air.
 ## Improvements

 There are some workarounds that we can do to counteract that problem, but we would need a full rig to do so.
 This is external data and I only have alembic cashes of the character and the cloths.
 That is enough however to save us.